belenbarbed/FYP-VehicleSensorFusion/README.md

     - 4 holes for phone mounts

 ### ROS
+  - [but_calibration_camera_velodyne](https://github.com/robofit/but_velodyne/tree/master/but_calibration_camera_velodyne): node to callibrate the coordinate systems of the Lidar and 4 cameras.
+  - face_detection: uses [ageitgey's OpenCV implementation](https://github.com/ageitgey/face_recognition) to detect all faces per frame and overlays a red rectangle on top of the found faces.
+Displays all 4 video feeds too.
+  - phone_streams: listens to compressed image data from phones, uncompresses it, and publishes the raw image in new topic.
-  - [hNode](https://play.google.com/store/apps/details?id=com.husarion.node&hl=en_GB): ROS node running in each of the phones -> publish phone sensor data (incl cameras)
+  - [hNode](https://play.google.com/store/apps/details?id=com.husarion.node&hl=en_GB): ROS node running in each of the phones to publish all phone sensor data (incl cameras) as ROS topics.
   - [velodyne](https://github.com/ros-drivers/velodyne): driver for the VLP16, publishes the 3D cloudpoints over ethernet to ```/velodyne_points```.
-  - phone_streams: listens to compressed image data from phones, uncompress it, and publish raw in new topic
-  - video_transport: listens to both the raw cameras topics and the cloudpoints topics, waits until it has data from all 5 within the same time frame, and then superimposes the cloudpoints on top of the streams.
-  - [but_calibration_camera_velodyne](https://github.com/robofit/but_velodyne/tree/master/but_calibration_camera_velodyne): node to callibrate the coordinate systems of the Lidar and 4 cameras.

-### Server (Recognition System)
+  - [vision_opencv](https://github.com/ros-perception/vision_opencv.git): contains cv_bridge to use with python3 nodes.
-  - TBD
+  - visualization: TODO

+### Recognition System (server)
+  - Face detection: in face_detection package using [ageitgey's OpenCV implementation](https://github.com/ageitgey/face_recognition)
+  - Car detection: TODO (maybe YOLO?)

 ### Visualisation
-  - Is currently in video_transport, using [cv2](https://opencv.org/).
+  - Is currently in face_detection, using [cv2](https://opencv.org/).
-  - Check out NGINX w/ RTMP?
+  - TODO: Check out NGINX w/ RTMP?